Here’s whether it’s safe to share your Amazon order number:

 Still, it is not a great idea to share order numbers with the masses.

-So if you want to learn all about how safe its is to share your Amazon order number and what someone can do with it, then you’re in the right place.
+So if you want to learn all about how safe it is to share your Amazon order number, then you’re in the right place.

 Let’s get started!

 - Paid2Tap: Legit or Scam?